-Gargoyles are architectural structures in the form of carved statues.
-Usually made of stone, protruding from buildings and monuments of historical interest.
+Gargoyles are architectural structures as carved statues.
+Made of stone, protruding from buildings and monuments of historical interest.
 Built with a channel of some type formed into them.
-Tis is along the top and through the head to divert rain water from the building.
+This is along the top and through the head to divert rainwater from the building.
 Thus protecting the mortar joints and masonry from erosion.

-Gargoyles protrude outward This is to send the water spouting away from the face of the building. usually from the mouth of the mythical creature that the gargoyle represents.
+Gargoyles protrude outward This is to send the water spouting away from the face of the building, from the mouth of the mythical creature that the gargoyle represents.

 The famous Notre Dame Cathedral in Paris has many gargoyles.
-All seen protruding from the roof area. or at least it did have before fire ravaged it in 2019.
+All seen protruding from the roof area.
+Or at least this was the case before fire ravaged it in 2019.

-The medieval churches are the main residences of these stone artefacts.
+The medieval churches are the principal residences of these stone artefacts.
 Much work went into these buildings.
 In such forms as their stone carvings.
 The elaborate columns, pillars and lintels.
-The intricate shapes and aesthetics of the buildings are something of an appreciation.
+The intricate shapes and aesthetics of the buildings are an appreciation.
 As are the wooden structures.
-Such as vaulted ceilings ad internal ornate corbels.
+Such as vaulted ceilings and internal ornate corbels.
 Stone corbels that the timber roof structure sat upon.
 The vaulted ceilings lay open and engineered to carry the heavy load and stresses.
-They also had to look pleasing to the eye.
-So also and incorporated much craftsmanship in their making and appearance.
-Take a look up inside any church and you’ll see the results.
+Designed to look pleasing to the eye, so also incorporated much craftsmanship into their making and appearance.
+Look up inside any church and you’ll see the results.

 Another form of gargoyle is the chimera.
-These were not for diverting water from the building but for ornamental purposes.
-Refered to as grotesques but classed as gargoyles due to certain similarities.
+These were not for diverting water from the building, but for ornamental.
+Referred to as grotesques but classed as gargoyles because of certain similarities.

-The true form of a chimera comes from the description in Greek mythology as follows:
+The authentic form of a chimera comes from the description in Greek mythology:

-In ancient Greek mythology, the chimera are feared as a bad omen when sighted.
+In ancient Greek mythology, they fear the chimera as a bad omen when sighted.
 The term “chimera” came to symbolise any mythical creature with two or more mixed body parts.
 Taken from various animals.

-Gargoyles quite often lent themselves to the chimera or variations of that form.
+Gargoyles often lent themselves to the chimera or variations of that form.

-· Gargoyles were sometimes carved in the image of mixed animals (chimeras).
+· Sometimes carvings of gargoyles take on the image of mixed animals (chimeras).
 Sometimes carved as half human and half animal.

-Gargoyles were not only used for diverting water away from building.
-They also had another purpose.
+Apart from diverting water away from a building, they also supported another purpose.
 Some say to ward off evil.

-The church hierarchy of the time sort various ways to coheres their flock into repenting.
-The church, as a building, offered spiritual security to the people of the middle ages.
-For those that was willing to seek it.
-Outside the church was the temptation of all the evil and sin.
-The church represented a sanctuary to the masses, a safe haven.
+Church hierarchy of the time sort various ways to coheres their flock into repenting.
+The church, as a building, offered spiritual security to the people of the middle ages, for those willing to seek it.
+Outside the church lurked temptation of all the evil and sin.
+Religion and the church represented a sanctuary to the masses, a haven.

-The gargoyles were to remind them of the evil in the outside world.
-The message was that it was better to be inside the sanctuary of the church.
-Rather than on the inside, where temptation, sin and wickedness lies.
-A form of converting the pagans to Christianity.
+Gargoyles reminded them of the evil in the outside world.
+It sent out a message that it is better to be inside the sanctuary of the church.
+Rather than on the outside where temptation, sin and wickedness lie.
+A means to sway the pagans over to Christianity.

 In Olympus, in ancient Greece, The Temple of Zeus has many lion shaped water spouts.
-The ancient Egyptians build and carved many gargoyles in the form of lions.
+The ancient Egyptians build and carved many gargoyles as lions.

 The ancient Egyptians preferred the lion form also, although they constructed other forms.
 Such were as hooded snakes and demon types.
 The Egyptian gargoyles were to keep their temples safe from Seth, a god of chaos.
 They were not for diverting rainwater from the buildings.
 This would have been less important in a desert climate.

-Putting the two together we get the image of someone with their head thrown back.
+Putting the two together, we get the image of someone with their head thrown back.
 Their mouth represents the shape of a funnel.
-And blowing air from their lungs through a liquid at the back of their throat, to ease a sore throat usually.
+And blowing air from their lungs through a liquid at the back of their throat, to ease a sore throat.
 What they are doing is gargling.
 Hence the word gargoyle.